Seeed-Studio/wiki-documents/docs/Wio_Link.md

 !!!Warning
      The Wio IFTTT function is EOL.
-But Wio APP is avaiable.
+But Wio APP is available.
 You can use the API from Wio APP to read sensor status and control the actuator.

 ## Features